 Niki says: Unlike Jessica, my crafting talents are rather limited, but that doesn’t stop me from trying!
 I definitely believe in going ‘au naturel’ for the holidays and typically, I dress up our front doorstep with plenty of assorted greenery – spruce, pine, hemlock, false cypress, boxwood, as well as birch and dogwood branches, berries, and whatever other bits I can collect and clip from our garden.

-• ‘Berry Heavy‘ and ‘Berry Nice’ winterberry: Damn, I love native winterberry, which grows in the ditches and swampy areas of my neighbourhood, but for my garden, I went with several improved selections that offer both tidy growth and heavy berry production.
+• ‘Berry Heavy‘ and ‘Berry Nice’ winterberry: I love native winterberry, which grows in the ditches and swampy areas of my neighborhood, but for my garden, I went with several improved selections that offer both tidy growth and heavy berry production.
 Both of these winterberries yield intense red berries that persist into mid-winter, and earn bonus points for their deer resistance.
-Quick tip – As holly has male and female flowers on different plants, make sure to plant at least one male shrub to provide adequate pollination.
+Quick tip: As holly has male and female flowers on different plants, make sure to plant at least one male shrub to provide adequate pollination.

 • ‘Arctic Fire’ dogwood: Don’t underestimate the power of a simple branch.
 From curly willow to chunky birch, the garden provides a selection of twigs for arrangements.
 In my new border, I included three ‘Arctic Fire’ dogwoods, a winter wonder that grows about five feet tall and wide, and lights up holiday containers with its electric red branches.